TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 Originally, design file conversion required file converters to build a complete representation of the model using the logical scene graph.
 Navisworks would then traverse the scene graph, accumulating transform and material attributes along each path and generating spatial graph instances whenever it reached a leaf node.
 The accumulated transform and material attributes would be combined and converted into rendering optimized transform and material representations.

 File converters would often struggle to create a scene graph structure that makes logical sense to users, while also defining instances with the correct transforms and materials.
 Over the years we had real difficulty with AutoCAD and its complex rules for assigning materials based on layers, blocks and xrefs.
 More recently, we made the logical and spatial graphs completely independent.
-Although most converters still work the old way, it's now possible to create models where the instance transforms and materials can be anything you like, regardless of what logical scene graph structure and attributes you have.
+Although most converters still work the old way, it's now possible to create models where the spatial graph transforms and materials can be anything you like, regardless of what logical scene graph structure and attributes you have.

 ## Container

 The file formats for the early versions of Navisworks were simply the result of serializing the model representation and session metadata.
 The file started with a header that defined the file version and whether the content was binary or text, compressed or uncompressed.
 The rest of the file was a single serialized stream of data.

-With the Navisworks 4 "JetStream" release we added the ability to work with models that were too large to fit in memory.
+With the Navisworks 4 "JetStream" release, we added the ability to work with models that were too large to fit in memory.
 That meant being able to load parts of the model from file and page data in and out.

 The first step was to change the overall format from a single stream to a container that could store multiple streams.
 Yes, just like a [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) file.
 However, rather than simply adopting ZIP, I created my own.
 There was an element of [Not Invented Here](https://en.wikipedia.org/wiki/Not_invented_here) to that decision, but we felt that our file format was something we should have total control over.
 I also didn't like one of the design decisions made by ZIP.